 Here are some things you need to know

-You will need a copy of your V5 to use the Bikeshuttle service.
-Currently we ask for this with your bike at check-in, (we may need some of the contents of it before travel next year.
+You will need the original V5 to use the Bikeshuttle service.
+This is needed with the bike both ways.
+Currently, we ask for this with your bike at check-in, (we may need some of the contents of it before travel next year.
 If we do we will let you know as soon as possible.)
 You should travel with this in the pouch we provide with your transit details.
-Firstly for the journey with us home: and to use if stopped while traveling.
+Firstly for the journey with us home: and to use if stopped while travelling.
 We would also recommend that you travel with your bike insurance documents in the same pouch.

 A read of the “Ride” magazine “Guide to Europe” is a must and much of the information outlined here, came from this publication

 All UK insurance used to automatically cover you for the legal minimum in any EU country (usually Third Party only) before Brexit and insurers were saying this should remain the same after it, Even so, we would still recommend checking your policy or contacting your insurer before setting out.
 Most would require you to inform them of the dates when you’ll be travelling and the countries you’re visiting anyway.
 To use the Bikeshuttle service you will need a green card

 You will also need to get travel insurance and specifically health insurance — to cover your trip.
 This may be more difficult, as you’ll need to find a policy that will cover you for riding a large-capacity motorcycle.
 Many basic holiday insurance policies will include cover for riding up to 125cc machines (as presumably, underwriters believe the only riding anyone would do on holiday would be on a hired scooter on a Greek island).
 However, after Brexit the UK will not be part of the EHIC (European Health Insurance Card) scheme, so you won’t have free access to public health services in other EU countries.
 Whenever you’re looking for health insurance make sure that as well as covering the cost of any medical treatment, your policy includes cover for repatriation to the UK, if it’s necessary,